Data group event handler

 • Handle primal event only

-• Handle subsequent events only
+• Handle only subsequent events

 Handle internal events only